Share via

 If you create a new view, it will be the name of the library appended with a numerical value.
 The naming experience will be improved in future updates, but for now you can rename the view from the library command bar.

 3. You're returned to the updated library and the view you created.
-Views created by the agent are public views for everyone who uses the document library to see.
+Views created using AI capabilities are public views and are visible to everyone who uses the document library.

 Requirements and limitations